AndrewLCarpenter/LearnBTC/Installing.md

 In order to pick your favorite version:

-    git checkout v0.9......
+    git checkout v0.9.....

 Now build the client:

     ./autogen.sh
-    ./configure  //(There are a ton of options here.
+    ./configure  (There are a ton of options here.
 Maybe figure out what they mean?)
-    //(Use ./configure --with-incompatible-bdb if you get the Berkley error)
+    (Use ./configure --with-incompatible-bdb if you get the Berkley error)

     make
     sudo make install

-    which bitcoind
-    which bitcoin-cli
+    which bitcoind	These commands will show you the location of the client.
+(Default: /usr/local/bin/) which bitcoin-cli